Oh, the Things I Know

 • lib\prototype.js: The source for the prototype JavaScript framework.

-• scr\bulder.js: Allows you to easily create DOM elements dynamically.
+• scr\builder.js: Allows you to easily create DOM elements dynamically.

 • src\controls.js; Includes the core components for working with the custom data controls.